hemerajs/hemera/packages/hemera-ajv/README.md

 ## Response validation

 You can also validate your response payload by using the `schema` property where you can define `request` and `response` schemas.
+Response error aren't validated but must be from type `Error`.

 ```js
 hemera.add(